Thesys Logo

 Crucially, this generative UI approach means the interface can adapt continuously.
 The UI is no longer a static backdrop; it’s part of the intelligent behavior of the app.
 If the underlying function calling and plugins, allowing it to return rich outputs or trigger UI-like elements instead of just text responses (Bridging the Gap).
 This blurs the line between “conversation” and “application,” as chatbots gain the ability to produce interactive content (buttons, images, etc.) within the chat.
 Meanwhile, libraries like CopilotKit and LangChain UI are enabling developers to connect LLMs to UI frameworks (Bridging the Gap).

 Perhaps the most direct example of the present shift is C1 by Thesys, which is described as a Generative UI API or .
 C1 by Thesys lets developers send prompts to an Bridging the Gap).
 In essence, it’s an Open (Bridging the Gap).
 The returned UI specification is then interpreted by a React-based SDK to display actual components on the user’s screen (Bridging the Gap).
-This means a developer can build UI with by simply describing what the interface should do in a prompt, and letting C1 by Thesys handle the heavy lifting of layout and component generation (Bridging the Gap).
+This means a developer can build UI with by simply describing what the interface should do in a prompt, and letting C1 by Thesys handle the heavy lifting of layout and component generation (What is Generative UI).
 As InfoWorld reported, “C1 lets developers turn LLM outputs into dynamic, intelligent interfaces in real time” (Bridging the Gap).
 C1 by Thesys effectively automates a huge portion of frontend work for Bridging the Gap).

 Already, over 300 teams are using generative UI tools in production, speeding up their releases and reducing manual UI coding (Thesys Introduces C1 by Thesys workflows, enterprise teams creating , and developers adding intelligent agent UIs to their apps.
 With C1 by Thesys, for example, one team turned what used to be a static chatbot into a rich, interactive support assistant that can show images, forms, and data visualizations to users without any front-end overhaul.
 The key takeaway for the present is that UI design is becoming a collaborative process between humans and